lorawan-academy/week7/sketch/README.md

 `#define WAIT_TO_SEND 300000`

 The above declarations are another important part of the code.
-They define the number of Bssid's that are scanned for.
-By changing the value of `ACCESS_POINTS` you can scan for more Bssid's.
+They define the number of bssid's that are scanned for.
+By changing the value of `ACCESS_POINTS` you can scan for more bssid's.
 And the `WAIT_TO_SEND` sets the amount of time in between scan cycles.

 ### Flow of the program